Mining Case Study: Using LiDAR to Create 3D Models

 Project Facts

-Project: Digital as-built of existing copper processing mill
+Project: As-built digital twin of existing copper processing mill

 Client: Copper mine